Prompt Generation Networks for Input-Space Adaptation of Frozen Vision Transformers: Experiments

 Next, we ablate and analyze the various choices of the PGN architecture and setting.
 We conduct ablation studies on CIFAR100 and SUN397 in~\cref{tab:ablations}.
 Unless otherwise stated, we learn $8$ prompts and a Token Library of size $64$ to speed up computations.

-\paragraph{Number of Prompts.} In~\cref{abl_prompts}, we vary the number of prompts that the PGN generates.
-We find that increasing the number of prompts generally yields a better performance.
-Yet, the gains decrease when moving beyond $4$ prompts.
+\paragraph{Number of prompts.} In~\cref{tab:ablations}(a), we vary the number of prompts that the PGN generates.
+We find that increasing the number of prompts generally yields a better performance until around $4$ prompts.
 This shows that even a modest number of 4-8 additional tokens -- when added to the 49 spatial plus 1 \texttt{CLS} token -- can yield significant benefits.

-\paragraph{Token Library Size.} Next, in~\cref{abl_dict-size}, we compare the size of the Token Library's number of items.
-We find that larger Token Library generally leads to better performance, although no further improvement is observed beyond $256$ tokens.
-We conjecture the additional library items beyond $256$ tokens only learn redundant information and therefore do not benefit the performance.
+\paragraph{Token Library size.} In~\cref{tab:ablations}(b), we compare the size of the Token Library's number of items.
+We find that larger Token Library generally leads to better performance, though no further improvement is observed beyond $256$ tokens.
+We conjecture the additional library items beyond $256$ tokens only learn redundant information and therefore do not improve.

-\paragraph{Architectures.} In~\cref{abl_architecture}, we ablate the backbone used for the PGN with input-independent prompts (IIP), where the prompts are simply fixed items in the Token Library.
-With this as a baseline, we compare against input-dependent prompting methods including a 2-layer MLP operating on the center $10\times 10$ pixels of an image, a ResNet10 at resolutions of $64\times 64$ and $224\times 224$, as well as a ResNet18 at resolutions of $224\times 224$.
-First, we observe that even a simple model such as a 2-layer MLP obtains a small performance benefit over the IIP.
+\paragraph{Architectures.} In~\cref{tab:ablations}(c), we ablate the backbone used for the PGN with input-independent prompts (IIP), a setup in which the prompts consists of learnable vectors that are constant for each input image.
+With this as a baseline, we compare against input-dependent prompting methods, including a 2-layer MLP operating on the center $10\times 10$ pixels of an image, a ResNet10 at resolutions of $64\times 64$ and $224\times 224$, as well as a ResNet18 at resolutions of $224\times 224$.
+First, we observe that the 2-layer MLP, a simple model with limited image modelling capability, obtains a small performance benefit over the IIP setup.
 This might be explained by IIP being a strict subset of the input-dependent methods, as these could zero-out the input and instead supply constant prompts.
 The benefits of input-dependency is further demonstrated by using convolutional neural networks as backbones with gains of up to +5.8\% for CIFAR100 (77.9 vs. 72.1).
-Increasing input resolution from 64 to 224 also slightly improves +1.4\% accuracy for CIFAR100.
+Increasing input resolution from 64 to 224 also slightly improves (+1.4\%) accuracy for CIFAR100.
 Finally, we observe that the overall performance saturates even when using a ResNet18 compared to the ResNet10, suggesting that the PGN can be lightweight and that the method automatically divides the labor between fine-grained recognition and providing prompts as cues.